voschezang/coding-handbook/programming-patterns.md

-#### Compression Patterns
+#### Data Compression

-Two fundamental compression patterns
+Two fundamental compression patterns.

 - [Differencing](https://en.wikipedia.org/wiki/Data_differencing).
-Use a baseline structure and add a custom structure on top.
-E.g. use the median of the data as a baseline.
+Take a *baseline* or template structure and add a *custom* structure on top.
+A typical use case is to use the the median of the data as a baseline.
+    - E.g. "The ~~duck~~ <u>dog</u> walks."
 - [Dictionary coding](https://en.wikipedia.org/wiki/Dictionary_coder).
 Use a dictionary as a database.
 Describe each data entry by a sequence of keys, which act as references of original components.
+E.g.:
+    - Given the objects `dog, tree` and the verbs `to bark, to walk`.
+    - The phrase `object.1 verb.1 object.2` represents the sentence "*The dog barks to the tree*".

 **Template**
 A template is an abstract recipe or skeleton, that prescribes a basic structure.
 E.g.